bedanta01/IPTS/README.md

 ## Dataset description :
 The ITPS dataset contains 8356 number of tweets from 150 Indian Politicians labelled with topic and sentiment associated to each tweet.
-Sentiments are labelled as one of the three classes : Agreement, Disagreement, Neutral.
+Sentiments are labelled as one of the three classes :

+       Agreement
+       Disagreement
+       Neutral

 Topics are labelled as one of the following classes :